 - Tax-free withdrawals (distributions) for qualified healthcare expenses

-As long as you’re enrolled in an HDHP, you can make contributions.
-Each year, the IRS publishes the annual contribution limits.
+Every year you are enrolled in an HDHP, you can make HSA contributions.
+The IRS does publish annual contribution limits, so you’ll need to stay educated on the changing limits.
 You can also invest part of the balance to help the account grow.

-Some additional perks of an HSA is that beginning the year you turn 55, you can contribute an additional $1,000 over the annual limit each year.
+An additional perk of an HSA is that beginning the year you turn 55, you can contribute an additional $1,000 over the annual limit each year.
 It’s considered a “catch up” contribution.
-Plus, after age 65, money used for non-qualified expenses is taxed as if were ordinary income, without any tax penalty – same as money withdrawn from a retirement account.
+Plus, after age 65, money used for non-qualified expenses is taxed as if were ordinary income, without any tax penalty.
+It is treated essentially the same as money withdrawn from a retirement account.
 If you use the HSA for non-qualified expenses before age 65, there is a penalty plus the tax.

-In 2020, the HSA annual contribution limit for those with single coverage is $3,550; for those with family coverage, the maximum is $7,100.
+In 2023, the HSA annual contribution limit for those with single coverage is $3,850.
+For those with family coverage, the maximum is $7,750.
 Depending on the company’s benefit plan, some employers contribute to their employees’ HSAs, and there may be financial perks associated with wellness incentives.

 What is a 401k?